Adam Jones (American football): 2005–2006

 During the 2005 draft, Jones was on probation for a fight in West Virginia.
 He encountered more legal trouble before playing a down for the Titans.
 On July 14, 2005, Jones was arrested on charges of assault and felony vandalism stemming from a nightclub altercation in Nashville.
 On September 5, 2005, police were involved when Jones was belligerent after being told to wait in line for his vehicle at the annual Nashville Sports Council Kickoff luncheon where he was a guest.
 He refused to pay for valet services used that evening, claiming he had no cash in possession.

 The state of West Virginia filed a petition, alleging that Jones had not made regular and sufficient contact with his probation officer or reported his July arrest in a timely fashion.
-The court ordered Jones' probation extended for 90 days.
+The court ordered Jones's probation extended for 90 days.

 In February 2006, Jones was arrested in Fayetteville, Georgia, after an incident outside a home.
 Charges of marijuana possession were quickly dismissed, but the state pressed charges for felony and misdemeanor counts of obstruction of justice.

-A Cadillac with Jones' nickname "Pacman" stitched in the headrests was seized during an April 2006 cocaine bust.
+A Cadillac with Jones's nickname "Pacman" stitched in the headrests was seized during an April 2006 cocaine bust.
 The car was not registered to Jones at that time, but Jones told a local TV reporter it was his car and that he had loaned it to Darryl Moore for a music video.
 Police sources confirmed that Moore was the main target of their investigation.
 Jones later bought the car at a police auction.

 On August 25, 2006, during training camp, Jones was arrested in Murfreesboro, Tennessee, for disorderly conduct and public intoxication at a nightclub after he spat on a woman he accused of stealing his wallet.
 Police said that the staff at the nightclub ordered Jones to leave several times, but he refused, continuing to shout profanities at the woman.
 A judge gave Jones six months probation on the condition he stay out of trouble and away from the nightclub.
 On October 26, 2006, Jones was cited for misdemeanor assault for allegedly spitting in the face of a female Tennessee State University student during a private party at Club Mystic, a Nashville nightclub.
 He was suspended by the Titans for one game.